WordPress Dashboard Explained

 6. Comments

 This tab shows the latest comments on your blog posts.
-It allows you to approve, reply, edit, mark spam, and trash a comment.
-A WordPress user can manage all of their website comments from within this menu.
+It allows you to approve, reply, edit, mark spam, and trash comments.
+WordPress users can manage all their website comments from within this menu.

 7. Appearance

-This is the most important menu option for customizing settings, managing widgets, changing or editing a theme (Theme Editor), and changing the background image on your site.
+This is the most crucial menu option for customizing settings, managing widgets, changing or editing a theme (Theme Editor), and changing the background image on your site.

 8. Plugins